Sustainable strategies win over sceptical emerging stock investors

 The global financial crisis showed that companies needed to have strong governance to be financially sustainable.

-And disasters such as the fatal Rana Plaza garment factory collapse in Bangladesh this year illustrate the importance of social considerations such as health and safety procedures.
+And disasters such as the fatal Rana Plaza garment factory fire in Bangladesh this year illustrate the importance of social considerations such as health and safety procedures.

 "We are beginning to see questions from investors such as 'Is this company going to be in business in five years' time?'," said Eckstein.